aleshaleksey/fansys23/04-combat.md

 Characters can therefore "rebalance" as a main action, converting SP into MP or MP into SP, at the cost of 2 to 1.
 So 2 MP would become 1 SP, or 2 SP would become 1 MP.

 For example, a mage with 39/47 SP and 0/60 MP might wish to cast a MP 1 (or higher) spell, but due to having 0 MP, lack the ability to do so.
 They might therefore convert 8 SP to MP, and end up with 31/47 SP and 4/60 MP.
 Enough to get that last spell off.
-Likewise the same mage, having just faced a few hive beasts [adult hive beast](monsters-npcs/monsters-and-dragons.md#hive-beast) in an ancient ruin, might have ended up with 10/47 SP but 52/60 MP, and may wish to convert 40 MP to SP, and end up with 30/47 SP but only 12/60 MP in the hopes that this will increase their chances of getting back to the surface alive.
+Likewise the same mage, having just faced a few [hive beasts](monsters-npcs/monsters-and-dragons.md#hive-beast) in an ancient ruin, might have ended up with 10/47 SP but 52/60 MP, and may wish to convert 40 MP to SP, and end up with 30/47 SP but only 12/60 MP in the hopes that this will increase their chances of getting back to the surface alive.

 ___
 ### Damage resistance

 An item or entity with damage resistance to a damage type is not as strongly affected by the given damage type.
 An item or entity with resistance to a damage type takes half damage from that type of damage.
 Damage is ALWAYS rounded down when divided by 2.

-So if an entity with resistance fire[natural] is hit for 21 points of natural fire damage, it only takes 10.
+So if an entity with resistance fire[natural] is hit for 21 points of natural fire damage, it only takes 10 points of damage.

 ___
+### Damage vulnerability

+An item or entity vulnerable to a damage type takes an extra half of the damage it would normally suffer.

+For example, if an entity with vulnerability fire[nature] is hit for 21 points of natural fire damage, it takes 31 points of damage.

+___
 ### Damage reduction

-Entities seldom hav damage reduction, so this rule mostly applies for objects and structures.
+Entities seldom have damage reduction, so this rule mostly applies for objects and structures.

 An item or material with damage reduction is not affected by weak attacks and ignores the first few points of damage of the type.
 For example, if you hit a rock with a pick, you will not chip or break it unless you hit it hard enough, and hitting the same rock with a dagger will probably never do anything (compare to hitting a warrior in armour).
 Damage reduction is never used for entities.

-So if an entity with damage reduction=10 physical is hit for 9 points of physical damage, it takes no damage, but if it is hit for 17 points of physical damage it takes 7.
+So if a [barrier](08-spell-list.md#earth-ward) with damage reduction=10 physical is hit for 9 points of physical damage, it takes no damage, but if it is hit for 17 points of physical damage it takes 7.

 ___
 ### Damage immunity

 An item or entity with immunity to a damage type does not take damage from that damage type.
 For example, a fire elemental might never take damage from fire[natural].

-___
-### Damage Vulnerability

-An item or entity vulnerable to a damage type takes an extra half of the damage it would normally suffer.

 ___
 ### Damage to objects